What is digital transformation?

 A definition from The Agile Elephant emphasizes all the ways businesses may need to adjust their existing practices: “[Digital transformation] involves a change in leadership, different thinking, the encouragement of innovation and new business models, incorporating digitisation of assets and an increased use of technology to improve the experience of your organisation’s employees, customers, suppliers, partners and stakeholders.”

 And the Wikipedia definition, while vague, touches on how the effects of digital transformation extends beyond businesses to society as a whole.
 “Digital transformation is the changes associated with the application of digital technology in all aspects of human society,” it states.

-There are a number of reasons that a business may undergo digital transformation, but by far, the most likely reason is that they have to.
-It's a survival issue for many.
+A business may take on digital transformation for several reasons.
+But by far, the most likely reason is that they have to: It's a survival issue for many.
 [Click to Tweet]

 Howard King, in a contributed article for The Guardian, puts it this way: “Businesses don't transform by choice because it is expensive and risky.
 Businesses go through transformation when they have failed to evolve.”

 John Marcante, CIO of Vanguard, points this out, as well: “Just look at the S&P 500.
 In 1958, U.S. corporations remained on that index for an average of 61 years, according to the American Enterprise Foundation.
 By 2011, it was 18 years.
 Today, companies are being replaced on the S&P approximately every two weeks.
 Technology has driven this shift, and companies that want to succeed must understand how to merge technology with strategy.”